 Jesus warned his followers of a Great Tribulation that was to come within one generation.
 It isn’t some event that will happen in our future.
 The Great Tribulation started in 66 AD and would come to a close in 70 AD.
 It was a warning for their future, not ours.
 Jesus gave many signs of its coming so that it could be avoided.
 We covered these prophetic signs and how they were fulfilled in Part 1 of this article.
 The signs were leading up to the complete destruction of Jerusalem, the Temple, and the Temple Age.

 The War of Abomination

-In the year 66 AD, Florus, the last Roman procurator, stole vast quantities of silver from the Temple.
+In the year 66 AD, Florus, a Roman procurator, stole vast quantities of silver from the Temple.
 The outraged Jewish masses rioted and wiped out the Roman garrison stationed in Jerusalem housing a Legion of 5,000 soldiers.
 This victory had a terrible consequence: many Jews suddenly became convinced that they could defeat Rome, and the Zealots’ ranks grew exponentially.
 Jesus prophecied that “where there is a dead body, there the eagles will gather” (Matthew 24:28, Luke 17:37).1 The “eagles” would indeed show up.
 Golden eagles would adorn the military standards for Roman Legions and more would be headed towards Jerusalem.
-In response to the Jewish Revolt, the Romans mobilized 60,000 heavily armed and highly professional troops.
+In response to the Jewish Revolt, the Romans mobilized four Legions made of 60,000 heavily armed and highly professional troops.
 Their first target was the Jewish state’s most radicalized area, Galilee in the north.
 An estimated 100,000 Jews were killed or sold into slavery.